cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white.md

     alt="">
 </figure>

+Finally, the player collects another `Stomp` from the fallen demons and discards it to dive below to the Finish, destroying the surrounding nearby demons and completing the level.
+There's not a ton to learn in this section, as it was meant to be optimized out, as evidenced by the Hand.

-Here is the final, complete path through the level.
+To sum it up, here is a diagram and corresponding path through the level.
 You may need to download this image if you want zoom in.
 Opening it in another tab also works.

 <figure class="align-center">
   <img